-This AD will affect about 501 airplanes of U.S. registry.
-The required actions will take about 12 work hours per airplane, at an average labor rate of $65 per work hour.
-Required parts will cost about $1,749 per airplane.
-Based on these figures, the estimated cost of the AD for U.S. operators is $1,267,029, or $2,529 per airplane.
+This proposed AD would affect about 269 airplanes of U.S. registry.
+The proposed measurement/inspection and modification would take about 5 work hours per airplane, at an average labor rate of $65 per work hour.
+Required parts would cost about $462 per airplane.
+Based on these figures, the estimated cost of the proposed AD for U.S. operators is $211,703, or $787 per airplane.

 Authority for This Rulemaking